Best Vanilla Cupcakes

 Let’s talk cupcakes.
 If you like to bake, knowing how to make classic vanilla cupcakes is a necessity.
 Today I’m sharing my best vanilla cupcake recipe with homemade buttercream frosting.
 So what makes these the best?
 Well, I’ll tell you.

 The best vanilla cupcakes are moist, fluffy and filled with vanilla flavor.
-The moist and fluffy ratio has to be perfect so each bite melts away in your mouth.
+The moist and fluffy ratio has to be perfect so each bite melts away in your mouth (just like my vanilla sheet cake).
 The vanilla flavor can’t be tooth-achingly sweet, but sweet enough to keep you coming back for more.

 Choosing the right frosting is also crucial.
 It’s easy to have a rich frosting overwhelm any cupcake, but I find that you can never go wrong with a classic buttercream frosting.
 It is the perfect compliment for classic vanilla cupcakes.